Advertising, PR and Media Design (APRD)

 Build, manage and evaluate digital advertising campaigns for a non-profit organization.
 Teams of students are assigned a local non-profit and will evaluate, develop, and execute search advertising campaigns for their use.
 The course also provides a general overview of the search advertising landscape, "paid search."
 Course prepares students for careers in advertising agencies, media agencies, marketing departments and search consultancies.

-Requisites: Requires prerequisite courses APRD 2005, APRD 2006, and APRD 3002 (minimum grade C-).
+Requisites: Requires prerequisite courses of APRD 2005, APRD 2006, and APRD 3002 (all with minimum grade C-).
 Restricted to Strategic Communication (STCM) majors with Advertising Strategy (ADV) subplan only.

 Recommended: Prerequisite APRD 4300.